• Skip to primary navigation

 • This tasty vegan salad has a delightful mixture of sweet, spicy, refreshing, and zingy flavors.

-Labelled picture of ingredients for ezme salad
+labelled picture of ingredients for Ezme salad recipe

 • Green peppers - Traditionally, thin, long, and crunchy Turkish sivri biber is used for this ezme recipe.
 They might be very hot or mild so it would be a good idea to taste them before using them and then decide how much to use.
 Alternatively, you can use any green pepper you can find.